 My guest this week is Phil Adams.
 Phil is an Edinburgh-based independent brand strategist, consultant, writer, and documentary filmmaker.

 Phil is not your average ad guy.
-The fusion of his engineering first principle problem-solving ability with high emotional intelligence and an intuitive ability to simplify complex makes him a masterful storyteller.
-This manifests in his day job by helping businesses get their story straight to ensure their brand does justice to their vision and their culture and outside of his day job through his documentary filmmaking, where he’s delivering powerful stories of radical democracy in action to inspire belief that we can as citizens deliver excellent outcomes on even the most complex political issues.
+The fusion of his engineering-first-principle problem-solving ability, high emotional intelligence, and an intuitive ability to simplify complex issues make him a masterful storyteller.
+This manifests in his day job by helping businesses get their story straight to ensure their brand does justice to their vision and culture, and outside of his day job through his documentary filmmaking, where he delivers powerful stories of radical democracy in action to inspire belief that we, as citizens, can achieve excellent outcomes on even the most complex political issues.

-We cover a lot of ground in this episode, from his insights into strategy, creative ideas, the type of people to hire, and cultivating opportunity, to his perspective on AI, his views on democracy and how we reimagine capitalism as well as the Shakespearean power of Freddie Mercuties lyrics.
+We cover a lot of ground in this episode, from his insights into strategy, creative ideas, the type of people to hire, and cultivating opportunity, to his perspective on AI, his views on democracy, how we reimagine capitalism, and the Shakespearean power of Freddie Mercury’s lyrics.

-I doubt anyone listening to this episode will not walk away feeling uplifted and with a broader perspective on the world.
+I doubt anyone listening to this episode will walk away without feeling uplifted and gaining a broader perspective on the world.

 01:50 Who is Phil Adams?